About Us

 When my garage band told me they didn’t need a trumpet player, I began doubling on bass at 15.
 I continued playing throughout high school and college, and eventually landed a trumpet audition with the United States Navy Music Program.
 I was accepted and was assigned for training at the Armed Forces School of Music in Norfolk, VA.
 I spent the next 22 yrs traveling a good portion of this earth spreading peace and goodwill through the universal language of music.
 Since retiring from the Navy I have continued to perform with several bands, musical ensembles, & theater productions, culminating with the high energy of The GIGAWATTS!
 “Damn the torpedoes! – full speed ahead!” – ADM David Glasgow Farragut

-Eric - Drums
+Scott C - Drums

-Scott - Keys & Guitar
+Scott B- Keys & Guitar

-I was born and raised in Battle Creek, Michigan and I’ve loved music for as long I can remember.
+I was born and raised in Battle Creek, MI and I’ve loved music for as long I can remember.
 I played the violin in the 4th grade and started the french horn in the 7th.
 I sang in the choir all through high school and it was then that I first heard Ted Nugent and Kiss.
 Yep.
 I was hooked.
 I got my first guitar at 14 and joined my first band at 16 and started playing clubs in my 17th year.
 For the last decade I’ve spent my time learning to play the keyboard and meeting some great musicians in the Augusta area of course culminating in The Gigawatts!

 That was then this is now… Not much has changed except the dates on the calendar.
 Most of those who know me know my favorite band is Kiss.
 It’s tough to say what my favorite song is(that’s not Kiss)… Wouldn’t it Be Good by Nik Kershaw is likely at the top.
 Movie?
-It’s a toss up between Goonies and Stripes - So I'm not sure whether to say, "Rocky Road!" or “That’s the fact, Jack!”
+It’s a toss up between Goonies, Back to the Future and Stripes - So I'm not sure whether to say, "Rocky Road!"
+"Great Scott!" or “That’s the fact, Jack!”